IDV Calculator For Car

 What is IDV in Car Insurance?

-You can use IDV calculator to calculate the actual Insured Declared Value or refer to the given formula.
+You can calculate a car’s IDV by using the formula below, or one can use the IDV calculator.
 Also, IDV is calculated separately if your car is equipped with extra accessories or modifications that are not factory-fitted, as these will fetch an extra cost.

 IDV calculation if car is equipped with accessories